 In this excerpt, each section of the string family plays a particular role: the high notes and the melody are played by the first violins, the support for the melody by the second violins, the depth and effects by the violas, the bass chords by the cellos and the pulse by the double basses.

 Tchaikovsky’s First Piano Concerto is an essential work in the repertoire for piano and orchestra.
-From the very first notes of the piece, the pianist demonstrates the complexity of the score with intensity and virtuosity.
-Listen here to the first appearance of the theme played on the piano.
+From the very first notes of the work, the pianist demonstrates the complexity of the score with intensity and virtuosity.
+Listen here to the first appearance of the theme played by the piano.

 It’s well known that the flute is a highly virtuosic wind instrument.
 Its wide range allows it to change the colour of its timbre: it can have a warm, human-like sound in the low and middle registers, but also sound like a bird in the high register.
 In this excerpt from Smetana’s Moldau, the warm timbre and virtuosity of the instrument are highlighted.